-We have procedures and established channels of communication so that our personnel can report ethical and quality issues and individuals who report in good faith will not suffer any adverse impact regardless of whether the concern is ultimately substantiated.
+We have procedures and established channels of communication so that our personnel can report ethical and quality issues.
+Retaliation is prohibited against individuals who "raise their hand" and speak up in good faith.

-In addition the KPMG International Hotline as well as a local hotline is a mechanism for KPMG partners, employees, clients and other external parties to confidentially report concerns they have relating to certain areas of activity by KPMG International itself, KPMG member firms or the senior leadership or employees of a KPMG member firm.
+In addition the KPMG International Hotline as well as a local hotline is a mechanism for all KPMG partners, employees, clients and other external parties to confidentially report concerns they have relating to certain areas of activity by KPMG International itself, KPMG member firms or the senior leadership or employees of a KPMG member firm.

-At KPMG, we regularly monitor the extent to which our people feel we live our Values through the Global People Survey (refer to section 4.4.7).
+At KPMG, we regularly monitor the extent to which our people feel we live the KPMG values through the Global People Survey (refer to Section 4.4.6).